VitasSalvantes/Web-Krypto/README.md

 - [Thymeleaf](https://www.thymeleaf.org/) was chosen as the template engine.

-- [MySQL](https://www.mysql.com/de/) was chosen as the database.
-To run on a local server, the [MAMP](https://www.mamp.info/de/windows/) program was used.

 - [Figma](https://www.figma.com/) was used to prototype the user interface.

 - The app was designed using [Bootstrap](https://getbootstrap.com/).